 Discounts and concessionary fares.

 If you are blind or visually impaired, or use a wheelchair, you are entitled to special discounts on international journeys to most European countries.

-If you have a Disabled Passenger's ID Card issued by SBB, you are entitled to have a travelling companion or guide dog, or both, accompany you free of charge.
+If you have a Disabled Passenger's ID Card issued by SBB, you are entitled to have a travelling companion or guide dog accompany you free of charge.
 To take advantage of this concession, when buying your own ticket you must get a "free international ticket" for the route you will be travelling from a Swiss railway station (100% discount for "blind person's travelling companion", or "blind person's guide dog", or "wheelchair user's travelling companion").
 On your journey, you must always be accompanied by your companion or guide dog.